OpenMoonRay/openmoonray-docs/docs/user-reference/how-to-guides/checkpoint-resume/resume.md

 The resume rendering might generate checkpoint image again and this checkpoint image must also contain the extra information required to make it resumable.<br>
 <br>
-Therefore we need _resumable_output_ eabled for both generating resumable data and starting resume rendering.
+Therefore we need _resumable_output_ enabled for both generating resumable data and starting resume rendering.

 ## Creating resumable output files (Resumable output mode)
 Any output image or checkpoint file image can be used for resume rendering, as long as they were created